scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ### Translation of Extension Methods

 Extension methods are methods that have a parameter clause in front of the defined identifier.
-An extension method named `f` translates to method named `extension_f` that takes the leading parameter section as its first argument list.
+An extension method named `f` translates to the method named `extension_f` that takes the leading parameter section as its first argument list.
 So, the definition of `circumference` above translates to the following method, and can also be invoked as such:

 ```scala